 Home to some of the best beaches in the world, Lord Howe Island in the Tasman Sea is a convenient getaway spot from Australia; it’s less than two hours by plane from Brisbane and Sydney.
 However, it still remains in pristine condition and made it onto the World Historic Register for its rare plant and animal life.
 This is an ideal spot for eco-tourists who want to escape crowded island areas and experience some of the world’s best day hikes.
-This is a prime bird-watching destination and popular for snorkeling, fishing, and scuba diving too.
-There are quite a few types of accommodations for tourists here, including lodges, apartments, retreats, and even treehouses.
-Top picks are the Pinetrees Lodge, which is an oceanfront spa resort, and the Capella Lodge, which is an island retreat with chic rooms, a great restaurant, and free Wi-Fi.
+This is a prime bird-watching destination and popular for snorkeling, fishing, and scuba diving.
+There are many types of accommodations for tourists here, including lodges, apartments, retreats, and even treehouses.

 The Cook Islands are a slightly less intense and expensive island experience compared to Bora Bora.
 Although these islands are growing in popularity, especially as a wedding destination, they still offer off-the-grid travel experiences in a serene setting.
 The weather is great here year-round and the vibe is laid back.
 Rarotonga is the capital of the Cook Islands and as tropical and beautiful as any capital could be.
 It’s the center of tourism and also easy to get your bearings because the island is only about 20 miles around in size.